groupdocs-conversion/GroupDocs.Conversion-for-.NET/Showcases/README.md

 + Sets cache file path
 + Sets license file path
 + Converts the predefined Document to Selected Document format like .
 Pdf, wordprocessing , HTML , Image... so on
-+ Download generated report from web browser.
++ Download converted Document from web browser.